eianlei/pydplan/doc/van_der_waals.md

 # Van der Waals implementation

-The procedure for calculating partial pressure fill by van der Waals equatlion (VDW):
+The procedure for calculating partial pressure fill by van der Waals equation (VDW):

 First calculate for the starting and wanted mix the A and B coefficients for those mixes.
 Then solve the VDW equation numerically (by iteration) for the n (mols) of total gas, when we know the P, V, a, b, R, T.